Ahmed Saad Al-Azhari: Education

 In 1988, he enrolled into Al-Azhar system of schools where he graduated with a B.A.
-(Hons) in Islamic Studies in English, from the Al-Azhar University.
-Throughout his career, Saad has studied Islamic sciences with scholars such as: former Grand Mufti of Egypt, Ali Gomaa, Habib Abu Bakr Al-Adniy Al-Masyhūr and Habib Umar bin Hafiz.
+(Hons) in Islamic Studies in English, from the Al-Azhar University in 2001.
+Throughout his career, Shaykh Ahmed Saad has studied Islamic sciences with scholars such as: former Grand Mufti of Egypt, Shaykh Dr. Ali Gomaa, Habib Abu Bakr Al-Adniy Al-Masyhūr and Habib Umar bin Hafidz.

+In 2024, Shaykh Ahmed Saad received a Doctor of Philosophy from the School of Philosophy, Theology and Religion at the University of Birmingham on Traditionalist Muslim scholars’ engagement with modernity through studying Habib Abu Bakr Al-Adniy Al-Masyhūr’s intellectual project.
+In his Thesis, Dr. Ahmed Saad challenged the current academic characterisation of traditional Muslim responses to modernity as obstructionist, disengaging and revanchist and thus overlooked.
+Through rigorous analysis of both the biography and intellectual core works of Habib Abu Bakr Al-Adniy Al-Masyhūr, Dr. Ahmed Saad revealed diversity within those responses, an emerging decolonial narrative that calls for non-Eurocentric modernity that goes beyond the rhetorical question of “what went wrong”, and adopted pragmatic conservative and negotiating tone.
+Dr. Ahmed Saad has also highlighted Habib Abu Bakr Al-Adniy Al-Masyhūr’s genius approach that sees the constituents of the tradition as four; adding Fiqh At-Tahawwulāt (understanding transitions and changes), as an alternative analytical framework of reading history, to the archetypal three components of Islam, iman and ihsan that have been seen as the only components of the tradition.
+This expansion of the tradition's components shows its potential to decolonise Muslim psychology and epistemology and proves its relevance and ability to the challenge of colonial modernity.

 Career

 In 2005, Saad travelled to teach Islamic Sciences in the US, Germany and Canada.
 He received an invitation from the University of California, Santa Barbara to participate in a programme on understanding religious pluralism, funded by the U.S. Department of State's Bureau of Educational and Cultural Affairs.

 In 2007, Saad settled in the UK after being appointed the Imam of the North London Central Mosque.
 The mosque was previously known as the Finsbury Park mosque, which gained notoriety when the extremist preacher Abu Hamza al Masri was the Imam of the mosque.
 During Saad's time as Imam, he served on the panel of various interfaith forums, and delivered community projects tackling extremism.
 Since Saad's appointment, it was reported that his efforts have brought greater diversity to the mosques worshipers, and played an important part in successfully integrating local Muslims into London life.
 Saad's efforts at the Finsbury Park Mosque were recognised by the current Labour Party leader Jeremy Corbyn and MP Catherine West.

 Saad was appointed as a Senior Imam at Palmers Green Mosque in London in 2012 where he taught traditional Islamic sciences and served as the principle khatib of the Friday sermon.